MikeIbberson/site/content/pages/home.md

 <p class="leadin">Technical Lead / Senior developer</p>

-I've worked as a full stack MERN (Mongo, Express, React, Node) developer for more than 10 years.
-For small business and Fortune 500, I've managed the design, development and deployment of countless custom applications that have made measurable differences to those companies.
+I've worked as a full stack web developer for more than 10 years.
+From small business to Fortune 500, I've managed the design, development and deployment of countless custom applications that have made measurable differences to those companies.
 I specialize in headless architecture, focusing on performance, accessibility and usability.

-<a class="button" download href="/resume.pdf">Download
+<a class="button" download href="/mike-ibberson-resume.pdf">Download
 resume</a>

 <hr />